-The Directory lists major lighthouses and many decommissioned lights.
-The list also includes lightvessels, fog signal stations, lighthouse shore stations, lighthouse service vessels, museums and other related points of interest.
+The directory lists major lighthouses and many decommissioned lights.
+It also lists lightvessels, fog signal stations, lighthouse shore stations, lighthouse service vessels, museums and other related points of interest.

 Some of the lights are offshore.
-These may be visible from the land, or by or boat.
+These may be visible from the land, or by boat.

 Whilst many of these lighthouses are accessible, most are not open to the public, and there may not be public access directly to the lighthouse.
 Please check before visiting, and do be considerate, and park in designated areas, especially if they are located on private roads.